 Look for a paraben-free, sulfate-free spray on makeup brush cleaner formulated with alcohol to cut through any oils, plus antibacterial ingredients that are safe for both synthetic and natural hair brushes.
 All our Glo makeup brushes are vegan and cruelty-free, crafted with pro-level synthetic fibers and are super easy to clean and maintain for years.
 Mist your brush and wipe the bristles on a clean towel or tissue.

 For liquid or cream foundation and concealer brushes, it’s best to deep clean these brushes at least once a week to prevent product and oil build-up, and a general clogging of the brush bristles.
 Oils from the face and the product itself can get between the bristles and can generate bacteria growth.
-As these are brushes that apply product across your face, these brushes need to be kept in tip-top condition to avoid contributing to breakouts.
+As these are brushes that apply product across your face, these face brushes need to be kept in tip-top condition to avoid contributing to breakouts.
 You'll also want them to deliver a super smooth application which means clean bristles are a must.

 For powder brushes such as eyeshadow brushes, you can clean these every two weeks as they’re likely to be less clogged with oils and aren’t being swept across the whole face.